my-marketing-pro/wattdata-microservice/README.md

    - "Find people in California"
    - "Get profiles for the first 10 rows"

-3. **Export Results**: Click "Export CSV" to download enriched data
+3. **Export Results**: Click "Export CSV" to download enriched data.
+The app fetches the MCP export through the proxy API, flattens malformed JSON structures, merges in the original columns, and preserves row order.

 ### Example Queries